Recognizing the signs of sepsis

 Treating sepsis

-Intravenous (IV) fluids and antibiotics are the mainstays of sepsis treatment.
+Intravenous (IV) fluids and antibiotics are the main treatments for sepsis.
 Treatments like dialysis and breathing machines may be necessary to keep failing organs working, as may medications to increase blood pressure.
 In severe cases, surgery may be required to remove tissue that has been damaged as a result of sepsis.

 Since sepsis develops quickly and in stages, it’s extremely important to recognize the signs and get treated as soon as possible.